Hive on MR3 0.2 vs Hive-LLAP

 May 19, 2018 • Sungwoo Park

-Hive-MR3 0.2 (based on Hive 2.x) supports LLAP (Low Latency Analytical Processing) I/O. In conjunction with the ability to execute multiple TaskAttempts concurrently inside a single ContainerWorker, the support for LLAP I/O makes Hive-MR3 functionally equivalent to Hive-LLAP.
+Hive running on top of MR3 0.2, or Hive-MR3 henceforth, supports LLAP (Low Latency Analytical Processing) I/O. In conjunction with the ability to execute multiple TaskAttempts concurrently inside a single ContainerWorker, the support for LLAP I/O makes Hive-MR3 functionally equivalent to Hive-LLAP.
 Hence Hive-MR3 can now serve as a substitute for Hive-LLAP in typical use cases.

 Although the two systems are functionally equivalent, Hive-MR3 and Hive-LLAP are fundamentally different in their architecture.
 In the case of Hive-MR3, a single MR3 DAGAppMaster can execute multiple DAGs concurrently, thus eliminating the need for one DAGAppMaster per DAG as in Hive-LLAP (if HiveServer2 runs in shared session mode).
 More importantly, the DAGAppMaster has full control over all ContainerWorkers, thus eliminating the potential performance overhead due to lack of knowledge on their internal states.
 For example, the DAGAppMaster never sends more TaskAttempts than a ContainerWorker can accommodate, which implies that the logic for executing TaskAttempts inside a ContainerWorker is very simple.